OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

 Set the desired delivery option
 -------------------------------

-In order to set your desired delivery option you need to no the available delivery options for this basket, You may query those via the ``basketDeliveryMethods`` query.
+In order to set your desired delivery option, you need to know the available delivery options for this basket.
+You may query those via the ``basketDeliveryMethods`` query.

 .. code-block:: graphql